tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 A cartoon structure is down here.

 **There's a very tiny bit of technical terms coming up.
 Again, if you do not know what they mean, please don't let that discourage you.
-We'll take apart each of them and you'll see they aren't that complex after all!**
+We'll take apart each of them and you'll see they aren't that complex after all.**

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)